sensu/sensu-docs/content/sensu-go/5.12/reference/agent.md

 {{< /language-toggle >}}

-For any flag you are configuring as an environment variable, you will need to append `sensu_` and convert dashes (`-`) to underscores (`_`).
-This will then need to be added to the appropriate file created above and the service will need to be restarted.
+For any configuration flag you wish to specify as an environment variable, you will need to append `sensu_` and convert any dashes (`-`) to underscores (`_`).
+The resulting variable will then need to be added to the appropriate environment file described above; the service will need to be restarted before these settings will take effect.

 In the following example `api-host` flag is configured as an environment variable and set to `"0.0.0.0"`.

 {{< language-toggle >}}

 {{< highlight "Ubuntu/Debian" >}}
-$ echo 'sensu_api_host="0.0.0.0' | sudo tee /etc/default/sensu-agent
+$ echo 'sensu_api_host="0.0.0.0' | sudo tee -a /etc/default/sensu-agent
 $ sudo systemctl restart sensu-agent
 {{< /highlight >}}

 {{< highlight "RHEL/CentOS" >}}
-$ echo 'sensu_api_host="0.0.0.0' | sudo tee /etc/sysconfig/sensu-agent
+$ echo 'sensu_api_host="0.0.0.0' | sudo tee -a /etc/sysconfig/sensu-agent
 $ sudo systemctl restart sensu-agent
 {{< /highlight >}}